altocodenl/tagaway/readme.md

 `State.screen`: `{w: window.innerWidth, h: window.innerHeight}`.
 Used by the `canvas` view.

 `State.selected`: `{id1: true, id2: true, ...}`.
 Lists the ids all of selected pictures.

+`State.slider`: true|false|undeined.
+If no pictures selected, falsy is all tags, truthy is selected tags.
+If pictures are selected, falsy is add tags, truthy is remove tags.

 `State.loading`: true|undefined, to see whether pics are being loaded.